Waiheke Island Things to Do – Wine Tours, Beaches & Outdoor Adventures

 Outdoor enthusiasts can zipline through native forests, kayak along pristine coastlines, and unwind on beautiful beaches like Onetangi, Palm Beach, and Oneroa.
 Explore scenic reserves and hidden coves along the Te Ara Hura walkway, where native birdlife and spectacular coastal views await.

-History buffs will be captivated by the WWII-era Stony Batter tunnels, while art lovers can immerse themselves in boutique galleries and outdoor sculpture trails showcasing local creativity.
+History buffs will love exploring the WWII-era Stony Batter tunnels, while art lovers can immerse themselves in boutique galleries and outdoor sculpture trails showcasing the island’s creative spirit.

 Whether you’re planning a romantic getaway, a family adventure, or a solo escape, Waiheke Island offers the perfect blend of relaxation, exploration, and unforgettable experiences.